Ksenia Sobchak: Flight from Russia

-On 26 October 2022, Russian media reported that police had raided Sobchak's home outside Moscow while Sobchak herself had left Russia for Lithuania.
+On 26 October 2022, Russian media reported that Sobchak would be detained as part of an investigation into the alleged extortion of 11 million rubles from the head of Rostec, Sergei Chemezov, by Sobchak's director Kirill Sukhanov.
+Lithuanian authorities confirmed that Sobchak had entered Lithuania and was entitled to stay for 90 days without a visa because she was an Israeli citizen.
 The raid came after the arrest of Kirill Sukhanov, a commercial director at Sobchak's media group, "Ostorozhno, Media", for alleged extortion, with Sobchak reportedly being a suspect in the case.
 Lithuanian border officials said that Sobchak had arrived on an Israeli passport, while Sobchak called the case an attack on her editorial team.
 Then, days after she fled the country, she returned to Russia, according to state media.

 Political views

 In 2012, Sobchak was critical of Putin's political policies.
 Although she stated that she had "happily" voted for Putin when she was younger, she would not do so any longer.
 In the 2012 Russian presidential election, Sobchak says she voted for Mikhail Prokhorov.

 After the parliament elections held on 4 December 2011, which are known for the large number of alleged fraud reports, Sobchak joined the protest rallies held in Russia as a response to the alleged electoral frauds.
-She also took part in the campaign against Putin's re-election, working as an observer during the president elections held on 4 March 2012.
+She also took part in the campaign against Putin's re-election, working as an observer during the presidential elections held on 4 March 2012.
 She was one of the Russian protest participants targeted by the Investigative Committee of Russia on 12 June 2012, when her apartment in Moscow was entered and searched.

 Economic views

-Sobchak is a supporter of free-market capitalism and privatization.
 Outlining her economic views, she writes:

 Views on feminism

-Sobchak describes herself as a feminist.
-In her manifesto, she derides the lack of women's representation in industry and politics.
+In her 2017 manifesto, she criticised the lack of women's representation in industry and politics.